-When a red cell and green cell both reach that $\mathcal{V}(t)$ level at the same instant, the delay in discharge of the green cell will result in sole discharge from the red cell and termination of the process.
+Two neighboring pulsers are "one pink, one green."
+When a pink pulser and green pulser both reach that $\mathcal{V}(t)$ level at the same instant, the delay in discharge of the green cell will result in sole discharge from the pink pulser and termination of the process.